ihucos/counter.dev/README.md

 ### Can I avoid the cookie banner when using counter.dev?

 I don't know.
+See https://github.com/ihucos/counter.dev/issues/71

-See https://github.com/ihucos/counter.dev/issues/71 With the information that is possible to me to gather, it seems that due to the ePiravcy directive all SaaS Web Analytics - including counter.dev - needs consent.
+With the information that is possible for me to gather, it seems that due to the *ePrivacy Directive* all SaaS Web Analytics - including counter.dev - needs consent.
 Even though most providers might claim the contrary.
+There is a proposal for a [new ePrivacy Regulation](https://digital-strategy.ec.europa.eu/en/policies/eprivacy-regulation) that could fix that.

 ## Contributors